New Jersey man found guilty of robbing, murdering friend

 Breaking News Emails

-A New Jersey man was convicted of robbing and strangling to death his former childhood friend then throwing her body off a bridge more than two years ago.
+A New Jersey man was convicted of robbing and strangling his childhood friend and then throwing her body off a bridge more than two years ago.

 Liam McAtasney was found guilty Tuesday of seven charges which included murder, robbery, desecration of human remains, tampering with evidence and hindering apprehension.
 He faces life in prison.

-Prosecutors said McAtasney strangled Sarah Stern, 19, in her Neptune City home in December 2016 and then stole about $8,000 cash in the house, according to NBC New York.
+Prosecutors said McAtasney strangled Sarah Stern, 19, in her Neptune City home in December 2016 and then stole about $8,000 cash, according to NBC New York.
 McAtasney, 21, believed roughly $100,000 was in the home, prosecutors said.

 Stern's remains have never been found.

-Speaking outside the courtroom following the verdict, Stern's father, Michael Stern, said he thought "justice was served."
+Speaking outside the courtroom following the verdict, her father, Michael Stern, said he thought "justice was served."

 "Sarah's up in heaven.
 She's an angel," he said.
 "She didn't have a mean bone in her body."

-During the trial, jurors heard a videotaped confession, secretly recorded by a friend who testified at the trial, in which McAtasney detailed how he killed Stern and then disposed of her body.
+During the trial, jurors heard a videotaped confession -- secretly recorded by a friend who testified -- in which McAtasney detailed how he killed Stern and then disposed of her body.

 Michael Stern said listening to the taped confession in court was "sickening."